Chatty Café Scheme

-The Chatty Cafe Scheme was started in 2017 as initiative to encourage conversation among strangers.
-The initiative promotes the marking of certain tables in cafes and other venues as tables at which talking to strangers is explicitly welcome.
+The Chatty Cafe Scheme is an initiative started in the UK to encourage conversation among strangers.

+The scheme was started in 2017 and promotes the marking of certain tables in cafes and other venues as tables at which talking to strangers is explicitly welcome.
 The initiative found support by several companies and politicians in the UK.
-The Chatty Cafe Scheme CIC was registered as a community interest company on 19 July 2019; Chatty Cafe was registered as a charity in Australia in 2020.
-The founder of the initiative and director of the company, Alexandra Louise Hoskyn, was awarded an OBE in the Queen’s Birthday Honours for 2021.
+The Chatty Cafe Scheme CIC was registered as a community interest company on 19 July 2019.

+The founder of the initiative and director of the company, Alexandra Louise Hoskyn, was awarded an OBE in the Queen's Birthday Honours for 2021.